Staff and Administration

 KATHRYN BEAN BLOSSOM (1911-1913)

 On May 5, 1911, Kathryn Bean Blossom was selected to fill the vacancy created by the resignation of H.A.
 Redfield as Superintendent.
 Bean Blossom was hired as a grammar teacher at the Bratenahl School in October 1908.
 She taught in the primary department of the elementary school until assuming her duties as Superintendent.

 Sara Bair became Superintendent in July 1913 after Kathryn Bean Blossom married and moved to Alabama.
 Bair was hired as a teacher at the Bratenahl School in August 1909.
 She would continue to hold the post of Superintendent for the next 35 years, the longest-serving of any Bratenahl School Superintendent.

-Marjorie Thoburn assumed the post of Superintendent upon the retirement of Sara Bair during the summer of 1948.
-She served in that position for twelve years.
+Marjorie Warburton Thoburn assumed the post of Superintendent upon the retirement of Sara Bair during the summer of 1948.
+The former Marjorie Hilkert, she was a graduate of Ohio State University and McGill University in Montreal and taught at the Bratenahl School prior to her marriage in 1939.
+Returning to Bratenahl to serve as superintendent after her first husband's death, she served in that position for twelve years.